 Some relocatees will not wait for the grantee to locate suitable units.
 They will search for their own units and relocate themselves.
 Occupants who relocate themselves risk not receiving the compensation to which they are entitled.
-This can happen because:

-- 1) The occupants do not know they are entitled to benefits and fail to apply. - 2) The grantee is unable to trace them to their new quarters. - 3) The new quarters are substandard (in which case the relocatees still receive moving expenses).
+This can happen because: (1) the occupants do not know they are entitled to it and fail to apply; (2) the grantee is unable to trace them to their new quarters; or (3) the new quarters are substandard (in which case the relocatees still receive moving expenses).
 Self-relocatees who do not inform the grantee of their plans forego a pre-move inspection of their new quarters.